 NOTICE: Board Internships may be available on an ad-hoc basis.

 The intended audience for this course is those BCom Leadership students interested in applying their learning to serving on an arts organization’s board of directors.
-The course assumes that students are nearing the end of their program and have taken courses on the basics of leadership, organizational behavior and board responsibilities in the not-for-profit sector.
+The course is for students at the end of their program who have taken courses on the basics of leadership, organizational behaviour and board responsibilities in the not-for-profit sector.

 Students will gain an understanding about, be able to directly apply the theories of leadership and directly practice and hone their skills by participating on the board of directors of a not-for-profit arts organization.
 Specifically, students will:

 - Observe leadership theories and understand the ideas and limitations of:

 - The Level Three Leadership Theory;

 - The Situational Approach;